-Tara McCloskey is a Cognitive Behavioural Therapist (CBT), working both in private practice for the Private Therapy Clinic and for the NHS.
+Tara McCloskey is a Cognitive Behavioural Therapist (CBT) in London, working both in private practice for the Private Therapy Clinic and for the NHS.
 She provides therapy both in English and in Farsi and was born and lives in London.
 Today I interviewed Tara to find out more about her role as a CBT therapist, her lifestyle and what her job involves.

 Tara as a CBT therapist

 As a Cognitive Behavioural Therapist (CBT), my role is to provide treatment for a range of disorders such as anxiety and depression .I have recently specialised in treating eating disorders.
 Working with eating disorders is one of my favourite areas because it is so challenging with many aspects to it keeping me engaged.
 A number of eating disorder clients also present with personality disorders which can also be a challenge but something I like to treat.
 Working with eating disorders is fascinating because there are many different issues within one diagnosis which need to be addressed so it keeps me on my toes.
 As a CBT Therapist, I enjoy the balance between all the different treatments I offer, especially in private therapy where I have a large variety of patients.

 I work with a wide range of different difficulties in private practice however the people I see are very similar to NHS patients who I also treat.
 As humans, we all suffer from similar problems, regardless of our background and socio-economic status, meaning mental health issues can affect us all.

 I work Monday to Friday and enjoy taking the weekends as my free time.
 Mondays, Wednesdays and Fridays, I work as a CBT therapist across various parts of London, including Harley Street, High Street Kensington for The Private Therapy Clinic, and I also practice in the NHS.
 On Thursdays I work on management duties for The Private Therapy Clinic to ensure everything runs smoothly at all of our London branches.